Coding Speech through Vocal Tract Kinematics: Experiments Results

 Our speaker encoding shows high discriminability in the few-shot SID, achieving 94.7\% accuracy in LibriTTS-R and 92.2 \% accuracy in VCTK test sets.
 When all utterances in the train set are used, the accuracy for VCTK reaches 94.6 \%.
 Our embedding outperforms the widely adopted speaker embedding, x-vector \cite{snyder2018x} by a large margin, especially in VCTK which is a harder case with a larger number of speakers (Table \ref{table:timbre_sid}).\footnote{We retrieved checkpoints from https://huggingface.co/speechbrain/spkrec-xvect-voxceleb.} As a sanity check for the proposed SID task, we evaluate the accuracy with the current state-of-the-art speaker embedding, ResNet based r-vector by WeSpeaker \cite{wang2023wespeaker}, which shows a near-perfect SID accuracy.\footnote{We use "resnet221\_LM" checkpoint from https://github.com/wenet-e2e/wespeaker.} However, the r-vector embedding is extracted from very deep ResNet with 221 layers, which is way larger than ours and x-vector, therefore the model may incorporate more speaker information than voice texture (e.g., dialect and accent).
 Both x-vector and r-vector models are trained on VoxCeleb corpus \cite{nagrani2017voxceleb, chung2018voxceleb2, nagrani2020voxceleb}.
 Overall, this suggests that our speaker encoding can extract highly discriminable features for speaker identification.

 We further evaluate the validity of our identity encoding by zero-shot voice cloning application.
 We selected 6 speakers from VCTK, where their mean pitch values are equidistant in the range from 80 Hz to 230 Hz.
 Fig. \ref{fig:spk_tsne} visualizes the speaker embedding of the selected speakers, demonstrating that each speaker's utterances are clustered distinctively.
-On the contrary, no speaker-relevant cluster is identifiable in the manifold of utterance-wise averaged articulations, indicating disentanglement between articulation and speaker identity.
+On the contrary, no speaker-relevant cluster is identifiable in the manifold of utterance-wise averaged articulations.
 For each target speaker, the first 10 clips in the training set are concatenated and then the speaker embedding is extracted.
-Then, the voice from the source speaker is converted by switching speaker embedding in the resynthesis.
-Additionally, the pitch range of the source speaker is adjusted to match that of the target speaker, by z-scoring the source pitch trace; and shifting and rescaling to match the center and scale of the target pitch range ("P-rescale").
-We convert all audio clips in test-clean set of LibriTTS-R with more than 2 seconds of duration, to each of 6 VCTK target speakers.
+Then, the voice from the source speaker is converted by switching speaker embedding in the synthesis.
+Additionally, the pitch range of the source speaker is adjusted to match that of the target speaker, by z-scoring the source pitch trace; and shifting and rescaling to match the center and scale of the target pitch range (``P-rescale").
+We convert all audio clips in the test-clean set of LibriTTS-R with more than 2 seconds of duration, to each of 6 VCTK target speakers.